SergeiShadrin/coursera_salifort_capsone_project/README.md

 Certificate

-You can view the certificate for the completed program here.
+You can view the certificate for the completed program here: https://coursera.org/share/703bf292ebc8f7389a2aee192b635606.

 Objectives